TD Ameritrade vs Trade Nation Comparison

 Which brokers offers more tradeable asset classes, TD Ameritrade or Trade Nation?

-TD Ameritrade offers a more diverse selection of investment options than Trade Nation allowing you to trade Forex Trading and Trading - Forex or CFDs., neither have Social Trading / Copy Trading, Agriculturals, ETF and U.S. Stocks (CFD) Looking at total tradeable symbols, TD Ameritrade has 0, compared to 601 from Trade Nation.
+TD Ameritrade offers a more diverse selection of investment options than Trade Nation allowing you to trade Forex Trading (Spot or CFDs)., neither have Social Trading / Copy Trading, Agriculturals, ETF and U.S. Stocks (CFD) Looking at total tradeable symbols, TD Ameritrade has 0, compared to 601 from Trade Nation.

 Can I trade cryptocurrency with TD Ameritrade or Trade Nation?